-- Write down key medical information, including other conditions you have as well as the names of all medications, vitamins or supplements you take.
+- Key medical information, including other conditions you have as well as the names and doses of all medications, vitamins or supplements you take

-- Write down possible causes of injury to the affected area.
+- Possible causes of injury to the affected area

 - What's the most likely cause of my symptoms?